cyberkrunk/culturednyc/src/posts/2021-10-07-carnegie-hall-opening-night.md

 Carnegie Hall should be commended for taking several steps to reduce the risk of COVID-19 spread.
 All concert-goers had to show proof of vaccination status, along with photo ID, in order to enter the hall.
 Ticket holders were directed to specific entrances, with a specific early entry time, in order to reduce congestion.
 Masks were required for everyone in the audience (they were optional for the performers, and several wore them), and this was actually enforced by the ushers.
 I suspect that the ushers were monitoring the audience using video cameras, because several times an usher would rush up from the back of the hall to tell someone to mask up.
 I have to say this was all very welcome.

-You can watch the entire opening night concert [here](https://youtu.be/8c-cqmQueUo).
+You can watch the entire opening night concert here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8c-cqmQueUo?si=C9JRukUtcvd_5sqg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>